PH indicator: Application

 pH indicators are frequently employed in titrations in analytical chemistry and biology to determine the extent of a chemical reaction.
 Because of the subjective choice (determination) of color, pH indicators are susceptible to imprecise readings.
-For applications requiring precise measurement of pH, a pH meter is frequently used.
+For applications requiring precise measurement of pH, a pH meter or litmus paper is frequently used.
 Sometimes, a blend of different indicators is used to achieve several smooth color changes over a wide range of pH values.
 These commercial indicators (e.g., universal indicator and Hydrion papers) are used when only rough knowledge of pH is necessary.
 For a titration, the difference between the true endpoint and the indicated endpoint is called the indicator error.

 Tabulated below are several common laboratory pH indicators.
 Indicators usually exhibit intermediate colors at pH values inside the listed transition range.
 For example, phenol red exhibits an orange color between pH 6.8 and pH 8.4.
 The transition range may shift slightly depending on the concentration of the indicator in the solution and on the temperature at which it is used.
 The figure on the right shows indicators with their operation range and color changes.